Joe Biden has done more than arm Israel. He’s complicit in Gaza’s devastating famine

 At the same time, USAID officials were becoming more forceful in sounding the alarm internally.

-A separate memo written by USAID officials for Secretary of State Antony Blinken and leaked to Devex found that Israel may be violating a White House directive requiring recipients of US military assistance to permit the unimpeded delivery of US-funded humanitarian support.
+A separate memo written by USAID officials for Mr Blinken and leaked to Devex found that Israel may be violating a White House directive requiring recipients of US military assistance to permit the unimpeded delivery of US-funded humanitarian support.

 Yet another memo leaked to Devex by food security experts was titled “Famine Inevitable, Changes Could Reduce but Not Stop Widespread Civilian Deaths.”
 It said that “Israel-imposed administrative challenges are preventing the delivery” of lifesaving humanitarian assistance.